cloudfoundry-incubator/spiff/README.md

 Merge a bunch of stub files into one template manifest, printing it out.

-By default in Spiff, “merge” means that a stub feeds its values in to the rigid structure of a template.
+By default in Spiff, “merge” means that a “stub” feeds its values in to the rigid structure of a “template”.
 This basic behavior can be tweaked with all sorts of [dynaml expressions](#dynaml-templating-language) that are detailed in the following sections.

-The following major rules are worth knowing to understand how spiff performs its merge process.
+Some major rules are worth knowing to understand how spiff performs its merge process.

 1. Spiff iterates on stubs from _right to left_ as follows: